Klodii/dog_leash/README.md

-We choose to use this knot instead of a Bowline knot with a safety (stopper) because with this method we have a smaller footprint of the knots since there is no need for the safety, which makes the rope less heavy at that point and therefore less weight for the dog.
+We choose to use this knot instead of a Bowline knot with a safety (stopper) because with this method we have a smaller footprint of the knots, which makes the rope less heavy at that point and therefore less weight for the dog.

 <img src="imgs/1_scaffold_carabiner.jpg" alt="scaffold_carabiner" width="50%"/>